Example: Ideology detection

 model_name = "openai/gpt-4o",

-## [working] (0 + 0) -> 3 -> 1 | ■■■■■■■■■ 25%
+params = list(temperature = 0))## [working] (0 + 0) -> 3 -> 1 | ■■■■■■■■■ 25%

 ## [working] (0 + 0) -> 0 -> 4 | ■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■ 100%

-id score explanation
+| id | score | explanation |

-2013-Obama 1 The text emphasizes inclusivity, highlighting themes of equality, diversity, and collective action.
-It references the importance of equal rights for women, LGBTQ+ individuals, and immigrants, and stresses the need for unity and shared responsibility.
-Phrases like ‘all men are created equal,’ ‘our journey is not complete until our gay brothers and sisters are treated like anyone else under the law,’ and ‘a better way to welcome the striving, hopeful immigrants’ underscore an inclusive ideology.
+| 2013-Obama | 1 | The text emphasizes inclusivity, highlighting themes of equality, diversity, and collective action.
+It references historical struggles for civil rights and equality, and calls for unity across differences.
+Phrases like ‘all men are created equal,’ ‘diversity and openness,’ and ‘our journey is not complete until our gay brothers and sisters are treated like anyone else under the law’ strongly support an inclusive ideology. |

-2017-Trump 7 The text emphasizes national homogeneity and prioritizes American interests with phrases like “America first” and “buy American and hire American.”
+| 2017-Trump | 7 | The text emphasizes national homogeneity and prioritizes American interests with phrases like “America first” and “buy American and hire American.”
 It highlights protectionism and a focus on American workers and borders, suggesting an exclusive stance.
-However, it also includes some inclusive elements, such as unity and equality among Americans, regardless of race, with statements like “we all bleed the same red blood of patriots.”
-Overall, the emphasis on national interests and protectionism leans towards exclusivity.
+However, it also includes some inclusive elements, such as unity and equality among Americans, regardless of race, which slightly moderates the exclusivity. |

-2021-Biden 0 The text emphasizes unity, inclusion, and addressing systemic issues like racial justice and political extremism.
-It calls for treating each other with dignity and respect, and highlights the importance of diversity and pluralism.
-Phrases like ‘uniting our people,’ ‘delivering racial justice,’ and ‘rejecting a culture in which facts themselves are manipulated’ support an inclusive ideology.
+| 2021-Biden | 0 | The text emphasizes unity, inclusion, and addressing systemic issues like racial justice and political extremism.
+It calls for seeing each other as neighbors, treating each other with dignity, and uniting against common challenges.
+These elements strongly align with inclusive language. |

 Adjusting the ideology scaling task